 Teaching Your Children About God’s Appointed Times | Sukkot

-Teaching your children about Sukkot can be challenging, especially if you don’t know where to start.
-The Feast of Sukkot is about honoring and remembering the Lord’s provision and faithfulness to His Word.
-Sukkot is a divinely inspired time to teach the next generation about God’s covenant-keeping character.
+Teaching your children about Sukkot can feel challenging, but you only need a starting point!
+The Feast of Sukkot honors and remembers the Lord’s provision and faithfulness to His Word.
+It is a divinely inspired time to teach the next generation about God’s covenant-keeping character.

-Teaching your children about Sukkot and the covenant-keeping God we worship may feel overwhelming.
-But it doesn’t have to be.
-Jesus says, “Let the little children come to Me,” and He praised His Father in the gospels for revealing deep truths to little children (Matthew 19:14, Matthew 11:25).
+Teaching your children about Sukkot and the covenant-keeping God we worship doesn’t have to be overwhelming.
+Jesus says, “Let the little children come to Me. ” In the gospels, He praises His Father for revealing deep truths to little children (Matthew 19:14, Matthew 11:25).

-God delights in revealing His heart and truth to a child!
-By having a framework and a desire to honor God and His ways, you can trust the Holy Spirit to work in the hearts of your children, releasing understanding and blessing!
+God delights in revealing His heart and truth to children!
+With a framework and a desire to honor God and His ways, you can trust the Holy Spirit to work in the hearts of your children, releasing understanding and blessing!

 Start by…